AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 Get a Customer ID from Aviatrix
 -------------------------------

-Currently Aviatrix Controller for GCloud is only available via community image for BYOL license.
-Send email to info@aviatrix.com or support@aviatrix.com with your organization name to request a customer ID.
+Currently, the Aviatrix Controller for GCloud is only available via community image for BYOL license.
+Send an email to info@aviatrix.com or support@aviatrix.com with your organization name to request a customer ID.
 We offer a 30 day free trial license.